sayedihashimi/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VSMac.md

 #### Add NuGet packages for scaffolding and Sqlite

 Add the `Microsoft.VisualStudio.Web.CodeGeneration.Design` to the project.
 Right click on Dependencies and select Add Packages in Solution Pad for the project.
-In the Add Packages dialog, search for Microsoft.VisualStudio.Web.CodeGeneration.Design.
+In the Add Packages dialog, search for `Microsoft.VisualStudio.Web.CodeGeneration.Design`.
 Check the checkbox and click Add Package.

 ![](images/add-package-menu-vsmac.png)

-Repeat this to add the Microsoft.EntityFrameworkCore.Sqlite package.
+Repeat this to add the `Microsoft.EntityFrameworkCore.Sqlite` package.

 #### Perform initial migration